-Pumpkin apple covers
+Pumpkin caramal apple covers

 Lay the orange fabric out on the table and trace a 12″ circle onto it, using a nice big plate or platter you hopefully have in your kitchen.

-Cut out two 12″ circles of fabric and stack them up, right sides together.
+Stack two circles up, right sides together.

 Use the sewing machine to sew the two layers together almost all the way around…

 Continue the row of stitches all the way around the circle, as close to the edge as you can get it.

 Now sew a second row of stitches about 1/2″ inside the first, making sure to go all the way around the circle again.

 Cut a stem out of a piece of brown felt and a leaf out of some green felt.
 Line them up on the edge of the circle, making sure they overlap the outer row of stitches.

-Pin the pieces in place and secure with a row of stitches, lining the stitches up with the original ones so that it looks clean.
+Then secure with a row of stitches, lining the stitches up with the original ones so that it looks clean.

 Flip the piece over and use a pair of pointed scissors to cut a tiny notch in the drawstring channel, making sure to only go through one layer of the fabric.
 The notch only needs to be big enough to get a safety pin through.